Tip #567: The Death of Performance Evaluation?

 That is why it is called a performance review, not a manager’s view.

-The fact that the Deloitte article is interpreted by HBR and further interpreted by Ms. McGregor opens up the likely possibility that some information about the Deloitte performance review redesign has been misrepresented or only partially reported.
+The fact that HBR interprets the Deloitte article and Ms. McGregor further interprets it opens up a likely possibility.
+Some information about the Deloitte performance review redesign is misrepresented or only partially reported.
 I certainly hope that is the case.
+I believe that the death of performance evaluation is far from happening.

 May your learning be sweet.